Customer support is hard.

 There are a few other key differences between knowledge bases and FAQ pages worth noting:

-- Content - FAQ pages just contain answers to common questions.
+- Content: FAQ pages just contain answers to common questions.
 Your knowledge base should include a range of other resources to help customers be successful, like onboarding guides or troubleshooting tips.

-Benefits of a knowledge base
+Benefits of a customer service knowledge base

-A good knowledge base provides benefits to both you and your customers.
+An effective customer service knowledge base provides benefits to both you and your customers.
 Let’s take a look at a few.

-Less repeat questions
+3. Fewer repeat questions

 If your support team is constantly getting the same questions from customers, a knowledge base will help.

-Easier internal onboarding
+4. Easier internal onboarding